1. Sports

 • Yoshin Ryu

-And then there are the more modern schools, sometimes termed self-defense jujutsu schools, such as:
+Here are the more modern schools, sometimes termed self-defense jujutsu schools.
+They include:

 • Danzan Ryu